Sketch comedy: History

 The idea of running characters was taken a step further with shows like The Red Green Show and The League of Gentlemen, where sketches centered on the various inhabitants of the fictional towns of Possum Lake and Royston Vasey, respectively.
 In Little Britain, sketches focused on a cast of recurring characters.

 In North America, contemporary sketch comedy is largely an outgrowth of the improvisational comedy scene that flourished during the 1970s, largely growing out of The Second City in Chicago and Toronto, which was built upon the success in Minneapolis of The Brave New Workshop and Dudley Riggs.

 Notable contemporary American stage sketch comedy groups include The Second City, the Upright Citizens Brigade, and The Groundlings.
 In South Bend, Indiana, area high school students produced a sketch comedy series called Beyond Our Control that aired on the local NBC affiliate WNDU-TV from 1967 to 1986.

 Warner Bros.
 Animation made two sketch comedy shows, Mad and Right Now Kapow.

+Australian television of the 1980s and 1990s featured several successful sketch comedy shows, notably The Comedy Company, whose recurring characters included Col'n Carpenter, Kylie Mole and Con the Fruiterer.

 Films

 An early British example is the influential The Running Jumping & Standing Still Film (1959).

 Sketch films made during the 1970s and 1980s include If You Don't Stop It...
 You'll Go Blind and the sequel Can I Do It...
-'Til I Need Glasses?, The Groove Tube, Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask), The Kentucky Fried Movie and its sequel Amazon Women on the Moon, and Monty Python's And Now for Something Completely Different and The Meaning of Life.
+'Til I Need Glasses?, The Groove Tube, Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask), The Kentucky Fried Movie and Amazon Women on the Moon, and Monty Python's And Now for Something Completely Different and The Meaning of Life.

 More recent sketch films include The Underground Comedy Movie, InAPPropriate Comedy, Movie 43 and Livrés chez vous sans contact.